UMAprotocol/UMIPs/add-ibbtc-priceid.md

 **What is the potential for the price to be manipulated on the chosen exchanges?**

-NEED TO FIGURE OUT WHAT TO WRITE HERE...example DIGG is not a collateral on any loan services and the majority of the liquidity is locked into farming vaults.
 The potential risk for this is low.

 **Should the prices have any processing (e.g., TWAP)?**

-NEED TO FIGURE OUT IF/WHAT APPROPRIATE TWAP WOULD BE FOR IBBTC...example A 30 minute TWAP was chosen to help smooth out price changes and give sponsors time to react before becoming undercollateralized.
+A 30 minute TWAP was chosen to help smooth out price changes and give sponsors time to react before becoming undercollateralized.
 A 30 minute TWAP will also mitigate risk of attempted price manipulation attempts on the market price of the synthetic.
 To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.
 Another factor influencing the TWAP decision is the daily rebase and its potential impact on the supply and exchange rate which is described further in the Security Considerations section.

 <br>